nandansn/python-100days/content/day-4-random-lists.md

-- how to you an module?
+- how to use an module?
   - create a python file
   -  use import 'file name' - this is called module name
   -  you can use that 'module name' and access the variable or funtion